 - rotate the round-shaped handle to change the rotation of the item

-The Triggers and Actions panel captures all of the when/then relationships you use to create responsive and engaging experiences.
+The Triggers and Actions panel captures all of the when/then relationships you use to create responsive experiences.
 This panel can be accessed by clicking on the Triggers and Actions Icon in the panel ribbon r or by clicking Alt + T on your keyboard.

 Amongst the 100+ triggers in Intuiface you will find: